TomCasavant/mastodon/README.md

 - Editing a post in the web-ui will remove the hashtags from the activitypub activity and it's not clear to the user.
 Ideally when the user edits a post the hashtags will be appended to the end of their editing window (This is now fixed for an android client)
 - Hide in-line hashtags but keep their links. e.g. "Posting from #mastodon" -> "Posting from <a href='#mastodon'>mastodon</a>" but current experiments with that link to the specific instance where the post originates which would be a bad experience
 - Hide tags from other users posts (do not edit the activity, just when the tags are _displayed_ a user of the instance)
+- Editing a post will remove all tag associations

 ## Original README